A Complete Guide to Liver Transplant

 Liver failure can be due to a variety of conditions like Hepatitis B and C, Alcoholic liver disease, Nonalcoholic fatty liver disease, genetic diseases affecting the liver, including hemochromatosis and Wilson's disease, diseases affecting the bile ducts (the tubes that carry bile away from the liver), such as primary biliary cirrhosis, primary sclerosing cholangitis and biliary atresia.

 The liver is the largest internal organ performing several critical functions, and a liver transplant is usually referred to when it stops performing those functions because of chronic liver disease or sudden failure of a previously normal liver.

-Manipal Hopsital is considered as one of the renowned hospitals for liver transplant in Jaipur having a team of experts experienced in performing solid-organ transplantation and they also produce some of the best outcomes in the country.
+Manipal Hospitals is considered one of the renowned hospitals for liver transplants in Jaipur having a team of experts experienced in performing solid-organ transplantation and they also produce some of the best outcomes in the country.

 Evaluation for Liver Transplant

 A series of tests including blood and urine tests, imaging of the liver, such as an ultrasound and CT scan, heart tests (ECG, ECHO etc), psychological evaluation and general health examination to evaluate the overall health and to check for any other illnesses that may impact the success of the transplant.

 Financial counselling to help the patient understand the cost of a transplant and post-transplant care.

 Once these tests and consultations are completed, the transplant centre's selection committee meets to discuss.
 The committee determines whether a liver transplant is the best treatment for the patient and whether the patient is healthy enough to undergo a transplant.